dmsc/fastbasic/compiler/USAGE.md

          "COPTION"  emit { TOK_BYTE, 4 } READ_CONSOLE

-Note the use of the symbol `CONSOL` instead of the number, and the rearranging of the code to allow factorization.
+Note the use of the symbol `CONSOL` instead of the number, and the rearranging of the code to be more concise.

+Read more about bytecode in "Understanding the syntax files".

 ### Adding new statements